dinesh-sj/mlops_pioneer_assignment/README.md

 ## 🧠 Key Takeaways

-* Accuracy was intentionally balanced with **production robustness**
+* Accuracy balanced with **production robustness**
-* Hyperparameter tuning validates the final configuration
+* Hyperparameter tuning validates design choices
-* Log-target handling is fully encapsulated inside the pipeline
+* Log-target handling fully encapsulated
 * Model is:

   * Fast to train
   * Stable to deploy
   * Easy to monitor and retrain

----

-## ✅ Status

-✔ End-to-end
-✔ Assignment-ready
-✔ Interview-ready
-✔ Production-aligned

 ---